DevOpsBootcamp/website/source/first-steps.rst

     - **Computer Security:** Like physical security but harder to solve with a baseball bat.
     - **Virtual Machine:** A computer emulated in software.
+    - **Containers:** Not virtual machines, but basically virtual machines.

 .. nextslide::